codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the hardest part about sky diving?
-The ground.
+What don't watermelons get married?
+Because they cantaloupe.

 ## Daily Trivia

-In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. Red
+ 1. PC-9801
- 2. Green
+ 2. Xmillennium
- 3. Blue
+ 3. FM-7
- 4. Yellow
+ 4. MSX

 <details>
   <summary>Answer</summary>
-  Green
+  FM-7
 </details>

 ## Home Server Up-Time

-Its been **9 days** since this server shutdown
+Its been **10 days** since this server shutdown